In brief

 First, the fundamentals.
 Once you understand these, you can mix a much wider range of colors than the package lineup gives you.

-The Color Wheel: Your Best Friend
+The Color Wheel: Your Reference Map

 - Secondary Colors: Orange (Red + Yellow), Green (Yellow + Blue), Purple (Blue + Red)